moferreira/prower_meter/README.md

 # Power meter logger using HAN

-This program will use the power meter Home Area Network - HAN port to read data from the power meter, save it on a local file while also publish it via MQTT.
+This program will use the power meter's Home Area Network - HAN port to read data from it, save the data on a local csv file and also publish it via MQTT.
+It will create one data file per month.

-While it has been tested on a Kaifa model MA 109P power meter, it may work with all other makes used in the Portugal.
+While it has been tested on a Kaifa MA 109P power meter, it may work with all other makes used in the Portugal.
 To use it in another country you may need to change the registers addresses it uses to collect data.

-The script has been tested on an ASUS Tinker board running Linaro OS with a USB RS485 adapter.
+The script has been tested on an ASUS Tinker with a USB RS485 adapter running Linaro OS.

 The collected counters are:
 ```